What is This? - Click for a Sneak PeekCan You Guess What This Is?

 • specific language impairment

 Having low language skills can be very frustrating because it limits how well you can communicate.
-Low language skills can also be related to a learning disorder.

 We use language all day, every day.